Editor’s Note: This post was updated on August 14, 2018, for accuracy and comprehensiveness. It was originally published on August 24, 2016.

 While men ages 61-81 is a pretty specific population with some pretty impressive results (increased LBM and decreased body fat), other more general populations have also experienced benefits linked with intermittent fasting.
 Recent research (2016) on the effects of Ramadan, an Islamic holy month in which practitioners fast throughout the day, may offer some additional insight.

 The data revealed that while body fat loss occurred after the fasting period, there was little to no muscle mass loss.
 This may be due to the fact that although the participants fasted, their overall daily calorie intake remained unchanged.
 Keep in mind, however, that the subjects regained the body fat and overall weight they lost 4 to 5 months after Ramadan.

 The Role of Exercise in Intermittent Fasting

-In fitness and nutrition, it’s common advice to eat at least something before a workout.
+In fitness and nutrition, it’s common advice to eat a healthy snack or meal before a workout.
 However, proponents of IF also recommend a regular exercise regimen with IF if you want to experience positive results with body composition and weight loss.